hanimao/devOps-notes-/AWS.md

 Steps

-1. The SG is filtering traffic based on IP and ports
+1. The SG is filtering traffic based on IP and ports.
+Any income you request has to match the rules you set up.